Get the Right Business Attorney

 3. If you hire an attorney that is a solopreneur and not part of a big firm, you will most likely pay a lower hourly rate.
 While that may great, it’s important for you to know that your attorney might not have access to the resources that a larger firm does – other attorneys, more support staff, etc.

-4. Hire an attorney through a referral.
+4. Hire the best employment lawyer NYC through a referral.
 Get references and call them.
 Also check linked in.

 5. Hire a business attorney that believes in you and your business.
 They need to buy into your vision and support you as you grow.
 Make sure they are an advocate for you, and work with you.
 For example, if they say “you can’t do that,” maybe they should brainstorm with you to see “how you can do that.”